Doppelbett Method: Could Separate Mattresses Improve Your Sleep?

 Don’t Just Prop Up Your Head

-Elevating only your head with loose pillows can kink your neck.
-Aim to lift your entire upper body in a smooth slope so gravity can assist digestion and breathing properly.
+Raising only your head with loose pillows can strain your neck.
+Aim for a smooth slope that lifts your entire upper body.

 Watch for Sliding

-If your mattress or bedding is slick, you might slide during the night.
-A non-slip mattress pad or a grippy wedge system can keep everything in place.
+If your mattress or bedding is slick, you may slide during the night.
+Non-slip mattress pads or grippy wedges can prevent shifting.

-Non-slip mattress pad preventing sliding on an incline
+Non-slip mattress pad preventing sliding while sleeping on an incline

 Non-slip mattress pads keep your bed stable on an incline.